scientific-python/specs/meta-spec-0001.md

 Members of the SSC should be active in the scientific Python ecosystem and should have a demonstrated interest in the SPECs.
-Examples of demonstrated interest include submitting SPECs, engaging in SPEC discussions, reviewing SPEC PRs, or advocating SPEC adoption in ecosystem projects.
+Examples of demonstrated interest include submitting SPECs, engaging in SPEC discussions, reviewing SPEC PRs, or advocating for wider SPEC participation.
-Individuals can request to join the SSC and the SSC can ask individuals if they are willing to serve on the SSC.

 ## How many members should there be?